olubusolami/olubusolami/README.md

 ## Other Common Github Profile Sections
-👩‍💻 I'm currently working on graduating well at Zuri Internship.
+👩‍💻 I'm currently working on graduating well at Zuri Internship (successfully done and added another completion "HNGi9 Finalist).

 🧠 I'm currently learning Azure Development.

-👯‍♀️ I'm looking to collaborate on whatsApp codebase and other research open source.
+👯‍♀️ I'm looking forward to collaborating on whatsApp codebase and other research open source.

 🤔 I'm looking for help with Jobs and how to go about Azure Development.